 For many Danes it is quite natural to let their child baptize.
-Even if you are far away from Denmark, it can still be done and even at a Danish worship service.
-Give a call or send an email to The Danish Church in Sydney.
-The priest and you will agree on a date for the baptism and have a talk about if the baptism is to be held in Danish or English.
+Even if you are far away from Denmark, it can still be done and even at a Danish church service.
+Give us a call or send an email to The Danish Church in Sydney and let’s find a date for the baptism.
+We are happy to do the baptism either in Danish or English.

-We baptize in connection with the Church Service.
-Before the baptism, the time and place of a baptismal conversation is discussed, where you talk about all the practicalities of baptism, the baptismal ritual and what the baptism means.
+We offer baptism at our existing Church Services.
+Before the baptism, we find a time and place for a baptismal conversation, where we go through the practicalities of baptism, the baptismal ritual and what the baptism means.

 You can send the papers by mail or attach them in an email.
 The papers must reach the church office no later than one week before the baptism and preferably before.

 The family must be a member of the Danish Church in Australia.

 You must find at least three godparents (and a maximum of five).
 At least two of the godparents must be present at the baptism itself.

 All godparents must be baptized at a Christian baptism that is recognized by Folkekirken.
 If in doubt, talk to the minister.

 The baptism from the Danish Church is not registered in Denmark, so if you move to Denmark, you must go to the Church office with the baptismal certificate you receive on the day of baptism and get the baptism registered.